 Additional requirements pertaining to continuity of care are set forth in Health and Safety (H&S) Code §1373.96 and require all health plans in California to, at the request of a beneficiary, provide for the completion of covered services by a terminated or nonparticipating health plan provider.
 Under this Section, health plans are required to complete services for the following conditions: acute, serious chronic, pregnancy, terminal illness, the care of a newborn child between birth and age 36 months, and surgeries or other procedures that were previously authorized as a part of a documented course of treatment.
 Health plans must allow for the completion of these services for certain timeframes which are specific to each condition and defined under H&S Code §1373.96.

-If you have any questions regarding this DPL, please contact Sarah Brooks, Chief, Program Monitoring and Medical Policy Branch at sarah.brooks@dhcs.ca.gov.
+If you have any questions regarding this DPL, please contact Brian Hansen, Managed Care Quality and Monitoring Division at brian.hansen@dhcs.ca.gov.

 Sincerely,

-Original Signed by Mari Cantwell

-Mari Cantwell
+Sarah Brooks

-Chief Deputy Director
+Chief

-Health Care Programs
+Managed Care Quality and Monitoring Division